Wilding conifer programme

 What are wilding pines?

-‘Wilding conifer’ is the New Zealand term for introduced conifers that have self-seeded and are unwanted.
+‘Wilding pines’ (also known as 'wilding conifers') is the New Zealand term for introduced conifers that have self-seeded and are unwanted.
 This includes pines (such as pinus radiata), cedars, firs, cypress, larches and spruces.

 Why are wildings a problem?

 Wildings are invasive.
 Scientific advice tells us that at the current rate of spread, 25% of New Zealand will be invaded by wilding conifers within 30 years.

 They compete for space with native trees without providing a food source for native birds or insects.
 The needles smother native species on the forest floor, discouraging regeneration.

 In Northland, wilding pines are rapidly becoming a major problem outside of plantation forests and some of our most unique habitats are now vulnerable to invasion.

-Seeds can be blown many kilometres by wind and have spread into some of our most unique and fragile ecosystems, areas such as coastal margins, dunes, wetlands, gum lands and geothermal sites.
+Seeds can be blown many kilometres by wind and have spread into some of our most unique and fragile ecosystems, such as coastal margins, dunes, wetlands, gum lands and geothermal sites.

 Wildings are also a prominent weed species found in regenerating bush and on roadsides and waste land.

 Government funding for Northland wilding pine control

-Ministry for Primary Industries has been funding wilding conifer control in other parts of the country for a number of years.
+The Ministry for Primary Industries (MPI) has been funding wilding conifer control in other parts of New Zealand for a number of years.

-In 2020, the Government announced a $100M boost to the National Wilding Conifer Control Programme over four years.
-For the first time, Northland Regional Council received funding from this community partnership fund to carry out projects in our region.
+Later that year, the government announced a $100M boost to the National Wilding Conifer Control Programme over four years.
+For the first time, Northland Regional Council received funding from the programme's community partnership fund to carry out projects in our region.

-Wilding pine removal is now underway in Northland, protecting our natural environments and creating employment for our people.
+Wilding pine removal is protecting Northland's natural environments and creating employment for our people.

 Wilding pine control projects

-We’re working together with landowners, iwi/hapū, district councils, Department of Conservation and a range of others to get wilding conifer control projects underway across Northland.
+We’re working together with landowners, iwi/hapū, district councils, Department of Conservation and a range of others to get wilding pine control projects underway across Northland.

-Some of the wilding conifer control projects have taken place at:
+Some of the projects have taken place at:

 - Lake Ngatu, linking into a long-running community-driven project to restore this rare and culturally significant Far North dune lake.